demosai23/RobledoMidterm/README.md

 - **Server-Side Rendering (SSR)**: By initially rendering HTML on the server, SSR enhances SEO and speeds up initial page loading for React applications.
 ---

-##  💜Here’s a detailed step-by-step guide to get started with React JS.💜
+##  🛸Here’s a detailed step-by-step guide to get started with React JS.🛸

 ### 1. **Prepare the Development Environment**